 Finally, let us consider another important class of finitely generated groups: the hyperbolic groups in the sense of Gromov~\cite{gro87}.
-Ol'shanskii~\cite{Olsh92} has shown that \emph{almost every group is hyperbolic} in the so-called few relator model for random groups.\footnote{In this model a random group is almost surely torsion free and centralizers are cyclic.}
+Ol'shanskii~\cite{Olsh92} has shown that \emph{almost every group is hyperbolic} in the few relator model for random groups.\footnote{In this model a random group is almost surely torsion free and centralizers are cyclic.}

-Roughly speaking, a hyperbolic groups is a finitely generated group which, when viewed as a metric space with respect to the word metric, is negatively curved at large scales.
+Roughly speaking, a hyperbolic group is a finitely generated group which, when viewed as a metric space with respect to the word metric, is negatively curved at large scales.
 More precisely, $G$ is hyperbolic if there is some constant $\del$ and a finite generating set $\Gam=\oi \Gam\sse G$ such that every geodesic triangle in the corresponding Cayley graph is $\del$-thin.
 For precise definitions, we refer to Bridson and Haefliger's book~\cite{BridsonHaefliger1999}.

 Free groups are hyperbolic, but $\Z^n$ for $n \geq 2$ is not.
-In fact, a hyperbolic group cannot even contain any \BSG as a subgroup.
-This is a consequence of the following standard result on element centralizers in hyperbolic groups, which we state here for torsion-free hyperbolic groups only; for the general statement, we refer to \cite[Pro.~III.$\Gam$.3.9]{BridsonHaefliger1999}. \begin{lemma} Let $G$ be a torsion-free hyperbolic group.
-For every $g \in G$ with $g \neq 1$, the centralizer $C_G(g)$ is a quasi-convex subgroup of $G$ and quasi-isometrically isomorphic to $\mathbb{Z}$. \end{lemma}
+In fact, a hyperbolic group cannot contain any \BSG as a subgroup.
+This is a consequence of the following standard result on element centralizers in hyperbolic groups, which we state here for torsion-free hyperbolic groups only; for the general statement, we refer to \cite[Pro.~III.$\Gam$.3.9]{BridsonHaefliger1999}. \begin{lem} Let $G$ be a torsion-free hyperbolic group.
+For every $g \in G$ with $g \neq 1$, the centralizer $C_G(g)$ is a quasi-convex subgroup of $G$ and quasi-isometrically isomorphic to $\mathbb{Z}$. \end{lem}

-An immediate consequence of \prref{lem:hyper_ctrlzr} is the following well-known fact, which can also be proved by a reduction to free groups using so-called canonical representatives. \begin{lemma} Every torsion-free hyperbolic group has unique roots. \end{lemma}
+An immediate consequence of \prref{lem:hyper_ctrlzr} is the following well-known fact, which can also be proved by a reduction to free groups using so-called canonical representatives. \begin{lem} Every torsion-free hyperbolic group has unique roots. \end{lem}